-- Select the flash device from the Flash Device drop-down list.
-A Programmer file associated with the current flash device appears in the Programmer drop-down list.
-Use the Custom option (at the bottom of the Flash Device list) to add new devices. - If you are using a Custom device, select the Programmer file from the Programmer drop-down list or navigate to the file using the browse button on the right. - Select the Startup Macro file.
-The startup macro prepares the processor for flash programming.
-Usually, this preparation consists in configuring the flash and RAM memories where the programmer is to be loaded, disabling interrupts, as well as in enabling and configuring semi-hosting.
+2. Select the flash device from the Flash Device drop-down list.
+A programmer file associated with the current flash device appears in the Programmer drop-down list.
+Use the Custom option (at the bottom of the Flash Device list) to add new devices.

+- 3. If you are using a Custom device, select the Programmer file from the Programmer drop-down list, or navigate to that file using the browse button on the right. - 4.
+Set the programmer parameters.
+Refer to your programmer's documentation for a description of the programmer options.